Overview of Understanding Biomarker Science (UBS) 2016

 - 30 sessions divided into seven blocks, covering a range of topics from biomarker discovery to validation and entrepreneurship

-- Hands-on workshop to learn statistical analysis for biomarker evaluation
+- Hands-on workshops to learn statistical analysis for biomarker evaluation

-- Case studies and vignettes that address the use of biomarkers in pre-clinical and clinical studies
+- Interactive case study that addresses the use of biomarkers in pre-clinical and clinical studies

 - Consortia and bio-banks for biomarker research